 Sometimes it is necessary to use long Ethernet cables, but there are limits to the distance over which data can be reliably transmitted.

-Data becomes distorted by long Ethernet cables when additional noise is picked up by the cable, which is why a fix length is specified.
+Data becomes distorted by long Ethernet cables when the cable picks up additional noise, which is why a fixed length is specified.

-There is a wide variety of Ethernet cables connecting different Ethernet elements- Cat5, Cat5e and Cat6 cables and the Ethernet switches, routers, computers, network servers etc.
+There are many Ethernet cables connecting different Ethernet elements- Cat5, Cat5e, and Cat6 cables and the Ethernet switches, routers, computers, network servers, etc.